wso2/docs-is/en/docs/references/adaptive-authentication-js-api-reference.md

 ```
 #### getUniqueUserWithClaimValues(claimMap, context, profile)

 The utility function will search on the underlying user stores and return a unique user with the claim values.
 The claim map will consist of the claim and value.
-The function will get the 1st key from the map and get all users with the claim and add to list.
-Then remove the users from that list not having the other claims.
-So the order of the map will decide the performance of this function.
+The function will get the first key from the map and get all users with the claim and add to list.
+Then remove from the list the users who are not having the other claims.
+Therefore, the order of the map will decide the performance of this function.
 The first claim in this must have a low number of users.

 | Parameter            | Description                                                                  |